-- Better health: People who volunteered spent 38 percent fewer nights in the hospital than non-volunteers
+Better health: People who volunteered spent 38 percent fewer nights in the hospital over the course of two years than non-volunteers.

-- New skills and an improved resume: By staying engaged in the in the work world and learning new skills, volunteering can help those seeking employment land a new job.
+New skills and an improved resume: By staying engaged in the in the working world and learning new skills, volunteering can help individuals seeking employment land a new job.

-- Make new friends and stay young: Research shows that those with higher social engagement tend to have higher cognitive function as well.
+Make new friends and stay young: Research shows that individuals with higher social engagement tend to have higher cognitive function as well.

-- Cashier – answer the phone, ring up sales, and sometimes work on small projects at the counter;
+Cashier: ring up sales, answer the phone, and work on small projects at the counter.

-If you have related experience or you’re willing to learn, you will make an excellent addition to our team!
-We are looking for individuals that would like to lend a hand, enjoy working with others, and have flexibility that they can volunteer between two to six hours at a time.
+If you have related experience or if you’re willing to learn, you will make an excellent addition to the ReStore team!
+We are looking for individuals 18 years or older who would like to lend a hand, enjoy working with others and have the flexibility that they can volunteer between two and six hours at a time.